nubenetes/awesome-kubernetes/docs/terraform.md

 * [==AdminTurnedDevOps/Terraform-The-Hard-Way==](https://github.com/AdminTurnedDevOps/Terraform-The-Hard-Way) The most efficient way to learn Terraform for beginners and intermediate practitioners
 * [acloudguru.com: 5 things we love about Terraform](https://acloudguru.com/blog/engineering/5-things-we-love-about-terraform)
 * [==devops.com: How to Migrate Existing Infrastructure to Terraform==](https://devops.com/how-to-migrate-existing-infrastructure-to-terraform/)
+* [==middlewareinventory.com: Terraform import All AWS Security Groups – How to==](https://www.middlewareinventory.com/blog/terraform-import-securitygroup-aws/) In this post, we are going to see how to manage existing and already created AWS Security groups with Terraform.
+The new era of Infrastructure revolution has begun already and we already started provisioning, managing, administrating our Infra as a code with help of Configuration management tools like Ansible, Terraform, SaltStack etc.

 ### Interview Questions
 - [interviewbit.com: Terraform Interview Questions](https://www.interviewbit.com/terraform-interview-questions/)